Formal Hire Advice

 For a wedding it is traditional for the groom and his party to wear a morning or lounge suit.
 Black tails, striped trousers & a dove grey waistcoat are the absolute traditional, but most men today tend to chose coloured & patterned accessories that compliment the bridal party.
-In recent times the Prince Edward jacket has become a serious contender to the tailcoat.
+In recent times slim contemporary fit suits have become the preferred option for many Grooms.

 A ‘black tie’ dress code requires formal evening dress.
 This is usually a black dinner jacket, with satin lapels & matching trousers.
 A pleated or Marcella shirt may be worn, with either a regular or wing collar.
 Usually accessorised with a black bow, other colours are normally acceptable.
 A waist coat or cummerbund may be worn (never both).
 The cummerbund should match the bow.